sharebears/pulsar/README.rst

   or inserting an object, the cache key corresponding to lists containing the primary keys will need to be cleared manually.
 If someone can automate this without needless queries that would be great!
+- Python typing is a meme and I regret implementing it.
+I am debating whether or not to remove it.